• hladiafrica@gmail.com

 16 Jul, 2025

-• Integrating nutrition with agriculture and social protection
+- Integrating nutrition with agriculture and social protection systems

-• Aligning national policies with global nutrition targets
+- Aligning national nutrition policies with global targets and commitments

-• Professionals from health, agriculture, WASH, education, and community development
+- Professionals in health, agriculture, education, WASH, and community development

 Conclusion

-HLADI remains committed to supporting cross-sector collaboration that prioritizes maternal and child nutrition.
-The insights gained from this webinar will contribute to our ongoing work in advocacy, policy support, and program implementation aimed at ending child wasting and ensuring healthy growth and development for all children.
+HLADI remains committed to advancing multisectoral collaboration that prioritizes maternal and child nutrition.
+The insights from this webinar will support HLADI’s ongoing work in advocacy, policy strengthening, and program implementation aimed at ending child wasting and promoting healthy growth for all children.

 Categories